 Tarps, also known in agriculture as “silage tarps”, are one of the most underestimated tools for small organic farms.
-They may not seem like much, but as we have experienced that tarps usage can really lead to dramatic gains in efficiency while improving soil health.
-Their immediate and rapid action aligns perfectly with the intensive nature of small-scale farming and you definitively need tarps on your farm.
+They may not seem like much, but as we have experienced, using tarps can really lead to dramatic gains in efficiency while improving soil health.
+Their immediate and rapid action aligns perfectly with the intensive nature of small-scale farming and simply put: you definitively need tarps on your farm.

 When considering how to manage weeds, using tarps is a game-changer.
 Plus, they are a clever way to incorporate green manure without tilling and can accelerate your bed preparation.
 As you’ll see, it’s a pretty simple tool and the whole process is quite easy to introduce.

 What Are Silage Tarps?

-Composed of UV-treated Polyethylene plastic, silage tarps can be used to cover soil to reduce weed pressure and to help prepare soil before planting.
+Composed of UV-treated Polyethylene plastic, silage tarps can be used to cover the soil to reduce weed pressure and to help prepare the soil before planting.
 They are black on both sides and can be bought in any store that sells agricultural supplies or equipment.
 They are used to cover up silage in dairy operations (hence their name: silage tarps).

 They are durable and as long as they are well-maintained, they can be reused year after year.